Caribou Hunting Emergency Order

 Yukon-Charley Rivers Planning Portfolio

 Park managers are guided by a variety of plans and studies, covering many topics.
 The totality of a park’s plans is referred to as the Portfolio of Management Plans (portfolio).
 The portfolio is a dynamic compilation of planning guidance in which certain planning elements are removed and updated, or new elements added as needed.
-For Alaska, the portfolio consists of basic descriptions of a park’s purpose, such as the Foundation Statement, NPS Alaska Regional Management Guidelines, Land Protection Plans, Wilderness Character Narrative, Park Atlas, and Wild and Scenic River Value Statements; comprehensive plans, such as a General Management Plan and Master Plan; implementation plans, such as a site management plan, transportation plan and fire management plan; and strategic program plans, such as a long-range interpretive plan.
+For Alaska, the portfolio consists of basic descriptions of a park’s purpose, such as the Foundation Statement, Land Protection Plans, Wilderness Character Narrative, Park Atlas, and Wild and Scenic River Value Statements; comprehensive plans, such as a General Management Plan and Master Plan; implementation plans, such as a site management plan, transportation plan and fire management plan; and strategic program plans, such as a long-range interpretive plan.
 The above lists are examples of the types of planning elements that could be found in a portfolio.
 Each park’s portfolio of management plans will be composed of a unique set of plans designed specifically to help manage that particular unit.

 NEPA is the acronym for the National Environmental Policy Act.
 This act, passed in 1969, laid the foundation for environmental protection in the United States by setting policy goals for the federal government.
 Two major requirements of the act are that agencies analyze the environmental impacts of federal actions and engage the public in the decision-making process.